 The key to moving the needle is to discover what makes customers truly passionate.
-The better that you understand customers and their needs, the more likely you will be to develop a product that not only provides need-addressing utility, but also resonates at an emotional level.
-And, to understand customer emotions, you must zoom in on individual people, not traditional personas.
+The better you understand customers and their needs, the more likely you will be to develop a product that provides need-addressing utility and resonates at an emotional level.
+In order to understand customer emotions, you must zoom in on individual people, not traditional personas.

 WHEN TO USE IT

 When beginning to tackle a new problem or opportunity, many teams struggle with starting out too broadly, or even worse, do not understand their individual customers.
-By identifying the unique attributes and existing behaviors of your target customer, you’ll have a foundation for zooming in on the problem and the solution, thus setting yourself up for successful experiments.
+By identifying the unique attributes and existing behaviors of your target customer, you’ll have a foundation for zooming in on the problem and the solution.
+Doing this will set you up for successful experiments.

-Therefore, the customer zoom tool is the ideal starting point when beginning to explore a new problem or opportunity, and the perfect place for distilling learnings from customer interviews and interactions.
+Therefore, the customer zoom tool is the ideal starting point when beginning to explore a new problem or opportunity.
+It is also the perfect place for distilling learnings from customer interviews and interactions.

 STEP BY STEP INSTRUCTIONS